ghostoninternet/PhucPhuc-Vault/React Basic - Meta Front-end Coursera/Week 1 - React Basic.md

 ### JSX
 >Allow developers to write HTML directly inside the JavaScript code.
 >**NOTE**: A regular JS function is used to define how **React** should render the component wherever it's referenced using the JSX syntax.

+### Props and children
+>`props.children`: a special prop that is automatically passed to every component.